 Several factors can influence the severity of anaphylaxis, including exercise, heat, alcohol, the amount of food eaten, and how food is prepared and consumed.

-People who are considered by their doctor to be at risk of anaphylaxis are prescribed an autoinjector (such as an EpiPen®) which contains a single fixed dose of adrenaline.
-They are designed to be used by non-medical people and should be administered into the outer mid-thigh muscle in the event of a severe allergic reaction.
+People who are considered by their doctor to be at risk of anaphylaxis are prescribed an adrenaline injector (such as an EpiPen® or Anapen®), which contains a single fixed dose of adrenaline.
+These patients should also have an ASCIA Anaphylaxis Action Plan.

 Causes of food allergy

-Peanuts, tree nuts, eggs, milk, wheat, sesame, fish, shellfish and soy cause about 90 per cent of food allergic reactions.
-Peanut allergy is one of the most common allergies in older children as only approximately one in four children will outgrow peanut allergy.
+Peanuts, tree nuts, eggs, cow’s milk, wheat, sesame, fish, shellfish and soy cause the majority of food allergic reactions.
+Peanut allergy is one of the most common allergies in older children as only approximately one in 4 children will outgrow peanut allergy.

 Causes of food intolerance